crispybanjo72/Histopathologic-Cancer-Detection/ReadMe.txt

 ----------------
 This project addresses the binary classification of histopathology image patches to detect metastatic cancer.
 The dataset is a modified version of the PatchCamelyon (PCam) benchmark, provided via Kaggle.
 Each image is a 96×96 RGB patch labeled as either tumor (1) or normal (0).

 The objective is to build a robust deep learning model capable of identifying cancerous tissue, contributing to scalable diagnostic tools in digital pathology.
+The data itself is quite simple with just two columns(ID and label, which is Boolean).
+The size of the data set is over 220,000 points for train_labels.
+There are roughly 270,000 photos as well.

+For my exploratory data analysis, I noticed that there were roughly 270,000 pictures, the train data including around 220,000 of them.
+Going through the data, there was little to nothing that needed to be cleaned.
+There were no blanks in the dataset given.
+I made two graphs to get a very surface level scope of what the data should potentially look like.
+I created a bar chart and a pie chart to get an idea of how many of each there were as well as what the approximate proportion should be while testing my model.

 Repository Structure
 --------------------